cconover/featured-image-caption/readme.txt

 Initial release.

 == Changelog ==

+= 0.3.4 =
+* Fixed a bug with nonce verification when saving the caption data.

 = 0.3.3 =
 Added support for custom post types.
 Thanks to [anlutro](https://github.com/cconover/wp-featured-image-caption/pull/6) for the contribution.